Amazon.com opens its own rainforest in Seattle

 Amazon started the frenzied HQ2 contest last summer and plans to pick a winner later this year.

-At the Spheres’ opening, Governor Jay Inslee said the project now ranked along with Seattle’s Space Needle as icons of Washington State.

-The Spheres, designed by architecture firm NBBJ, will become part of Amazon’s guided campus tours.
-Members of the public can also visit an exhibit at the Spheres by appointment starting Tuesday.

-Reporting By Jeffrey Dastin in Seattle, editing by Peter Henderson and Marguerita Choy
+Seattle’s mayor, the governor of Washington and Amazon’s top real estate executive were expected to speak during the Spheres’ opening ceremony.
+The Spheres will become part of Amazon’s guided campus tours, and members of the public can also visit an exhibit at the Spheres by appointment starting Tuesday.
+(Reporting By Jeffrey Dastin in Seattle, editing by Peter Henderson and Cynthia Osterman)